joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 Whether you are new to these topics or already familiar with them, I would like to clarify a few key aspects:

-- This blog shares a **practical approach to combining DDD, Event-Sourcing, and Event-Driven concepts** when they are all present in the same codebase - even though they are conceptually separate.
+- This blog shares a **practical approach to combine topics like Domain-driven Design, Event-Sourcing, and Event-Driven** when all present in the same code base - even though they are conceptually separate.
 - **Event-Sourcing is rarely a strict requirement.** - Most of the time, a well-structured relational database with a few good tables will do the job just fine.
 - **Domain-Driven Design is not CQRS/Event-Sourcing.** - While they often appear together, they serve different purposes.
 - **Event-Sourcing does not mean Event-Driven.** - State persistence as a sequence of events is not the same as an event-driven system.